Cane Hill Hospital - London

 London is a ruthless city - buildings that have served their purpose are quickly torn down and replaced - and yet Cane Hill still stands, almost fifteen years after it served its last patients.
 Built in 1882, it was once the largest building of its type, but it now lies derelict - a magnet for explorers, vandals, even filmmakers and artists.
 In the years since its closure it has acquired the reputation of being the ultimate abandoned asylum, the supreme embodiment of dereliction and decay.
 This is due mainly to the amount of equipment still on site - the extraordinary wealth of mementoes and personal information that still litter the corridors and wards – but also owes much to the asylum’s uniquely fearsome exterior.
 Viewed from the surrounding path, it feels more like a prison than a hospital.
 Even the name summons up images of some vacated battlefield; the location of some doomed last stand.

-The building is now in a desperate state.
+Sadly, the building is now in a desperate state.
 The floor in several wards has disappeared while the ceiling in most corridors is close to collapse.
 With repeated arson attacks and continued weathering, it seems unlikely that many sections will survive beyond the end of the year.
 Perhaps the only factor now working in the hospital’s favour is its sheer scale.
 The building is so vast that even a concerted campaign by vandals couldn’t remove all of the curtains, smash all the furniture.

 Poor security has greatly hastened the building’s decline.
 Once a fortress, in recent years, access has become considerably easier.
 Security have retreated to the main entrance, and the patrols have steadily decreased in number.
 Indeed, such is its reputation for laxity, one group were even so brazen as to park their minibus in front of the hospital.
 In the last few weeks, however, the pendulum has started to swing the other way.
 Security has been tightened; dogs once again patrol the interiors.
 It seems that the constant stream of visitors have prompted something of a rethink.